-For each investment the Manager shall assess, in advance and, where possible, quantify the concrete, positive impact potential deriving from the investment.
+For each investment the Manager shall assess, in advance and, where possible, quantify the concrete, positive impact? potential deriving from the investment.
 The assessment should use a suitable results measurement framework that aims to answer these fundamental questions: (1) What is the intended impact?
 (2) Who experiences the intended impact?
 (3) How significant is the intended impact?
 The Manager shall also seek to assess the likelihood of achieving the investment's expected impact.
 In assessing the likelihood, the Manager shall identify the significant risk factors that could result in the impact varying from ex-ante expectations.
 In assessing the impact potential, the Manager shall seek evidence to assess the relative size of the challenge addressed within the targeted geographical context.
 The Manager shall also consider opportunities to increase the impact of the investment.
 Where possible and relevant for the Manager's strategic intent, the Manager may also consider indirect and systemic impacts.
 Indicators shall, to the extent possible, be aligned with industry standards and follow best practice.

-• A development impact tool helps us systematize how we assess each deal for its development impact.
-It includes analytical and visual tools to quantify the current and potential impact of a prospect client (Fig 4).
-Last year, we put in place a governance framework to help us better manage the tool's maintenance and its periodic updates.
+- A development impact tool helps us systematize how we assess each deal for its development impact.
+It includes analytical and visual tools to quantify the current and potential impact of a prospective client (Fig 3).
+We also put in place a governance framework to help us better manage the tool's maintenance and its periodic updates. - The tool comprises four (sub-)tools one for each type of investment i.e., financial institutions, funds, corporates and project finance to enable us to recognize distinct impact attributes of each type of investment and account for them in the tool's analysis.

-FIGURE 4: IMPACT TOOL EXAMPLES AT ORIGINATION
+FIGURE 3: IMPACT TOOL EXAMPLES AT ORIGINATION